ChrizTahFah/ChrizHUD/README.md

 ChrizHUD
 ========

-My custom HUD..Add me if you have any questions or tweaks that you want to make to the HUD.
+My custom HUD.
+Add me if you have any questions or tweaks that you want to make to the HUD.
 The HUD in its current form is what I like to use and it will obviously not be for everyone!
 I do tend to make little tweaks to colors and positioning so if you always want the most updated version that I am currently using check back frequently for updates.

 This HUD comes with and without the built in crosshair.

+The scoreboard and HUD elements are not positioned 100% properly for MvM mode mostly because I hardly ever play that mode and the missing information is not too useful anyway.
+Again, the HUD is built around what I need it for so MvM is not my top priority.
+Sorry!

 Screenshots
 ------------